Welcome to Safe Island, an emerging off-grid community located on Lasqueti Island, BC.

 Safe Island, a community-within-a-community

-An opportunity now exists to secure one of only seventeen 10 acre parcels of undeveloped land in the Safe Island community.
+An opportunity now exists to secure one of only seventeen 10 acre sites of undeveloped land in the Safe Island community on Lasqueti Island.

 Start a small hobby farm, homestead or set up your dream artisan studio.
 Build a yurt or log home as a place to retire, or maybe you want to purchase land simply to preserve a piece of the natural, coastal ecology?
 There are a variety of unique possibilities, provided it’s in keeping within the off-grid values of the Safe Island community and also falls within the land use parameters as defined by Islands Trust.